-For about a year now, Touring Plans has offered an nifty feature – automatic room requests.
+Since 2015, Touring Plans has offered a nifty feature – automatic room requests.
 Just tell us what type of room you want, and we’ll contact your Disney World hotel for you to make the request.
 While request fulfillment is not guaranteed, we’ve had an amazing success rate at getting users the room location they want at WDW hotels.

 So, since it’s easy and it works, everyone should make a room request, right?
 Well, as with most things Disney, the answer is, “It depends.”

 Personally, I rarely make a room request.
 As a researcher of all things Disney, I like the experience of being placed in unfamiliar resort locations.
 I like seeing what the “bad” rooms are really like.
 To me, as a frequent short-stay solo visitor, I have rarely encountered a room that made a significant negative impact on me.
 But if you’re an infrequent Disney visitor on site for an extended stay, your room location might have an outsized influence on your vacation enjoyment.

 Here are some things to think about as you decide whether to submit a room request for your Disney World hotel stay.